gavinfielder/pft/README.md

 If the prefix stuff doesn't make sense, look at unit_tests.c and then run ./test nospec You should easily pass 3 tests, and have an idea of how to use this program.
 ```
+Note: tests with prefix `nocrash_` are specifically handled by the tester--instead of benching against printf, they just return automatic pass (assuming, of course, ft\_printf doesn't crash).
+They are disabled by default (see below for how to enable); I also encourage you to write your own nocrash\_ tests.

 ## Workflow with PFT